slickstream/docs/engagement/1.x/README.md

 The floating buttons (heart, search) are themed automatically based on the site's theme color.
 But they could be further customized.

-**--slick-heartbeat-color**: Color of the heart button

-**--slick-heartbeat-background**: Background cplor of the heart button
+**--slick-heartbeat-color**: This is usually the same as the site color.
+It gives the default colors to the FABs and the floating hearts.

+**--slick-heartbeat-background**: You can override the background of the Heart FAB by setting this property

+**--slick-search-fab-background**: You can override the background of the Search FAB by setting this property

-**--slick-search-fab-background**: Background color of the search button
+**--slick-heart-fab-color**: Overrides the icon color of the Heart FAB

-**--slick-search-fab-color**: Color of the search icon on the button
+**--slick-search-fab-color**: Overrides the icon color of the Seart FAB

-**--slick-btt-fab-background**: Background of the back-to-top button
+**--slick-btt-fab-background**: Overrides background of the back-to-top button

-**--slick-btt-fab-color**: Color of the back-to-top icon on the button
+**--slick-btt-fab-color**: Overrides color of the back-to-top icon on the button

 ### Search Panel

+**--slick-discovery-highlight-color**: Overrides the theme color in the Search Panel.
+This also applies to hearts appearing within the search panel.

 **--slick-discovery-text-highlight-color**: When highlighting ingredients, color used to highlight them